konstructio/kubefirst/docs/kubefirst/github/explore.md

   <iframe width="1280" height="400" src="https://www.youtube.com/embed/KEUOaNMUqOM" frameborder="0" allowfullscreen></iframe>
 </div>

-**psssst** *- if you plan to destroy your kubefirst platform and recreate it again we recommend running `kubefirst backupSSL --include-metaphor` to re-use your ssl certs from Let's Encrypt.
+**psssst** *- if you plan to destroy your kubefirst platform and recreate it again we recommend running `kubefirst backupSSL` to re-use your ssl certs from Let's Encrypt.
 See the [docs](https://docs.kubefirst.io/common/certificates.html#backup-and-restore-certificates).*

 The `kubefirst cluster create` execution includes important information toward the end, including URLs and passwords.
 Please save this information!